Darktron/piccminer/README.md

 sudo orangepi-config
 ```
 From here we go to System > Bootenv
-in this list he need to modify to:
+in this list he need to modify fdtfile to:
 ```
 fdtfile=rockchip/mod5b.dtb
 ```